Skip to content

 Fire Risk Assessments

-Under current fire safety legislation, you as a responsible person, must carry out, and regularly review a fire risk assessment of the premises.
-This will identify what you need to do to prevent fire and keep your employees and others who may be affected by your work or business safe.
+Under current fire safety legislation, responsible persons must carry out and regularly review a fire risk assessment of every premises.
+This will identify what needs to do be done to prevent fire and keep persons on the premises safe.

 Carrying out the assessment